industrial-edge/iih-essentials-getting-started/docs/Installation.md

 ### Configure the adapter

-Click on the icon "Settings" on the left sidebar.
-Then open "Databus Settings" and Enter username and password of user created in Databus Configurator.
+1. Click on the icon `Settings` on the left sidebar.
+Then open `Databus Settings` and enter username and password of user created in Databus Configurator.

 <p><kbd><img src="graphics/iihessentials_databus_settings.png"/></kbd></p>

-Click on the icon "Connectors" on the left sidebar.
-To add a connector click on the plus icon.
+2. Click on the icon `Connectors` on the left sidebar.
+To add a connector click on the `plus` icon.
 IIH Essentials discovers automatically all available connectors.
 In this case OPC UA Connector is shown.

 <p><kbd><img src="graphics/iihessentials_addconnector.png"/></kbd></p>

-To use the connector click on "Add".
-The connector must now be activated.
-Therfore select this connector and click on edit, set status to activated and save
+3. To use the connector click on `Add`.
+After that the connector must be activated.
+Therfore select this connector and click on `edit`, set status to activated and save

 <p><kbd><img src="graphics/iihessentials_opcuaconnector.png"/></kbd></p>